Updated: Oct 18

 Vacation Rental Property Management vs. Regular Property Management

 So what’s the difference?

->

-> It mostly boils down to the marketing of properties and communicating with guests.
+It mostly boils down to the marketing of properties and communicating with guests.
 This makes sense when you think about it.
-Most people book vacation rentals for vacation purposes, and this is why rental managers have to focus on providing a good experience.
+According to ProInvest Realty most people book vacation rentals for vacation purposes, and this is why rental managers have to focus on providing a good experience.
 This strongly contrasts with regular property management, as most people are leasing properties for a longer basis.

->

-> So Much to Do - So Little Time
+So Much to Do - So Little Time

 There is a lot of work that vacation rental property managers have to do before making bookings.
 These tasks - which are necessary to make the property habitable and safe - can be overwhelming for landlords.
 Let's take a look at some of these tasks.

 The Mounting Expense